Ethan-CS/DynamicalGraphModel/paper.md

 provision of our codebase answers an open problem in [@kiss:2017].

-This code heavily extends the procedure described in the literature by opening the approach up to any (statically defined) compartmental, whereas the approach has been used only with $SIR$ (susceptible-infected-recovered) models so far.
+This code heavily extends the procedure described in the literature by opening the approach up to any (statically defined) compartmental model, whereas its use in literature has so far been restricted to
+$SIR$ (susceptible-infected-recovered) models.
 Any graph can be defined as the contact network using the Networkx package [@networkx].
 The code generates equations exactly describing deterministically the dynamics of a compartmental model on a network.
 These equations can then be solved for given sets of initial conditions (which nodes are initially infected) and the codebase contains code that plots these results.